-- a copy of your U.S. 1040X, Amended U.S. Individual Income Tax Return, or U.S. 1045, and - a copy of your U.S. 1045 Schedule B, and - a copy of any refund check and any other notification you received from the IRS stating that they accepted the changes shown on your U.S. 1040X or U.S. 1045.
+- a copy of your federal Form 1040X, Amended U.S. Individual Income Tax Return, or federal Form 1045, and - a copy of your federal Form 1045 Schedule B, and - a copy of any refund check and any other notification you received from the IRS stating that they accepted the changes shown on your federal Form 1040X or federal Form 1045.

-Note You must complete and attach U.S. 1045 Schedule B, even if you did not file a U.S. 1045 for this year.
+Note You must complete and attach federal Form 1045 Schedule B, even if you did not file a federal Form 1045 for this year.

-In addition, if you were a nonresident or part-year resident of Illinois in the carryback year, you must also attach copies of the U.S. 1040, Pages 1 and 2, and Schedules C, E, and F filed for the loss year.
-Include supporting information that identifies the partnerships and S corporations (names and FEINs) whose losses are included in Schedules C, E, and F and the amount of loss incurred by each entity.
+In addition, if you were a nonresident or part-year resident of Illinois in the carryback year, you must also attach

+- copies of the federal Form 1040, Pages 1 and 2, and federal Schedules C, E, and F filed for the loss year.
+Include supporting information that identifies the partnerships and S corporations (names and FEINs) whose losses are included in Schedules C, E, and F and the amount of loss incurred by each entity. - copies of Schedule K-1-P or other documentation for the carryback year for each partnership or S corporation through which you incurred an NOL in the loss year and that identifies each entity's apportionment formula for the carryback year.